-Boeing suffered a massive $11.9 billion loss in 2020, the largest in its history
+Boeing suffers massive $11.9 billion loss in 2020, largest in its history

 Boeing also took a $744 million charge on the deferred prosecution agreement reached with the Department of Justice to allow it to escape a conviction on criminal fraud during certification of the 737 MAX.

-This settlement consisted of a $244 million penalty for the criminal conduct plus $500 million to be set aside as additional compensation to the families of the 346 people who died in the two MAX crashes.
+This settlement consisted of a $244 million penalty for the criminal conduct plus $500 million to be set aside as additional compensation to the families of the 346 people who died in two MAX crashes.

 In the final quarter of the year, Boeing also added a charge of $468 million for abnormal production costs on the 737 MAX stemming from the jet’s grounding.
 This is part of Boeing’s previous estimates of the cost of the MAX grounding, not in addition.

-And the troubled tanker program added write off of $275 million “primarily due to production inefficiencies including impacts of COVID-19 disruption,” Boeing said.
+And the troubled KC-46 tanker program added a write-off of $275 million “primarily due to production inefficiencies including impacts of COVID-19 disruption,” Boeing said.

-Finally, Boeing’s after-market service division — which for example provides spare parts and flight operations support to airline customers — recorded a charge of $290 million driven by the impact to its markets of COVID-19.
+Finally, Boeing’s aftermarket service division — which for example provides spare parts and flight-operations support to airline customers — recorded a charge of $290 million driven by the impact to its markets of COVID-19.

 For the full year in 2020, the company showed a net loss of $11.94 billion, or $20.88 per share, on revenue of $58.2 billion.